VisActor/VTable/docs/assets/option/en/table/calendar.md

 # Calendar

-Gantt chart configuration, the corresponding type is VTableCalendarConstructorOptions, the specific configuration items are as follows:
+Gantt chart configuration, the corresponding type is CalendarConstructorOptions, the specific configuration items are as follows:

 ## startDate(Date)